sayandas1302/Python-US-state-game/README.md

 # Python-US-state-game
 This is a simple game to memorize the name of the 50 states of United States of America.
-It uses Pandas and turtle to create a UI that takes the guess of the state name and plot a correct guess into an US map.
+It uses pandas and turtle to create a UI that takes the guess of the state name and plot a correct guess into an US map.
 It also list out the name of the states that the user misses.

 ### Getting Started
 1. Download the entire project folder and create an environment inside the folder